When To Send Wedding Invitations Out and How To Get Them Ready

 1. Choose & Customize an Invitation Design

-Be sure to give yourself plenty of time to browse invitation designs to get a sense for what you like.
-Take your time exploring invitation designs to find your perfect style.
+Take your time to browse invitation designs to get a sense for what you like.
 Our wedding stationery guide walks you through every piece you'll need—from save-the-dates to thank-you cards—making the selection process simple and enjoyable.

-If you’re pressed for time, the simplest way to find your dream wedding invitations is to book a free consultation with one of Minted’s stationery experts, who will help you narrow down the designs you like and quickly customize them for you.
+If you’re pressed for time, book a free consultation with one of Minted’s stationery experts, who will help you narrow down the designs you like and quickly customize them for you.

 2. Update Guest List & Addresses

-As you’re picking out your perfect invitation suite, you should also get to work on finalizing your guest list and making sure you have everyone’s most up-to-date addresses.
-If you’ve sent save the dates, you may have some “soft” RSVPs from guests who are unable to attend, which might open up spots for other guests or to extend plus ones to those who have requested them.
+As you’re picking out your perfect invitation suite, finalize your guest list and make sure you have everyone’s current addresses.
+If you’ve sent save the dates, you may have some “soft” RSVPs from guests who are unable to attend, opening up spots for other guests or additional plus ones.

-Each Minted order comes with complementary envelopes and free recipient address printing, so to take advantage of that (and to save yourself some serious time addressing each envelope by hand!), be sure to have your guest list and addresses finalized by the time you’re ready to place your invitation order.
+Each Minted order comes with complimentary envelopes and free recipient address printing, so you have your guest list and addresses ready when you place your invitation order.

 3. Create a Wedding Website